lichess-org/kaladin/README.md

 ## Acknowledgments

 The Kaladin repository was re-created when transitioning to open source to ensure that user data was not made public.
-Git history was lost during that transition.
+Git history was expunged during that transition.
 A record of the commits prior to the transition can be found [here](doc/lost_commits.txt):
 Special thanks to:
 * [kraktus](https://github.com/kraktus) for your work on the queue manager, Docker config, error handling, lila integration, and integration testing.
 * [michael1241](https://github.com/michael1241) for your domain expertise, design discussions, initial queue manager and mongo and deployment support.